WHATOFTHESOUL?

 I tend to favor the former position, but if the properties of the mind are physical where did they come from?
 As I’ve learned more about the structure and function of the nervous system, I’ve been trying to understand it in the context of evolution.
 Appending a “why” to every fact has helped me formulate at least a conceivable scenario for the emergence of Mind.
 Here’s what I think (and it’s purely speculative):

 Organisms first developed basic reflexes: move towards nourishment and flee from danger.
 As they evolved, so did these reflexes, which soon involved nerves and clusters called ganglia.
 Eventually, these organisms began to consolidate these controlling elements into a larger, central brain.
 In a primitive form like amphioxus, the early nervous system coordinates only crude senses and a few reflexes.
 It lacks both the need and anatomy for a complex Mind.
-But what happens when you put the reigns to an elegant animal in a big bundle?
+But what happens when you put the reins to an elegant animal in a big bundle?
 These bundles now control the organism’s entire muscular system, autonomously manage its internal functions, and continue to develop more complex reflexes and behaviors.
 This now proper nervous system becomes the command center for a very complex machine.

 Evolution of the brain